Affiliate links on SoundGuys may earn us a commission. Learn more.

 What are alternatives to the Sennheiser CX True Wireless?

-Sennheiser updated its CX line with the Sennheiser CX Plus True Wireless, which features active noise cancelling, a similar design to the CX True Wireless, Bluetooth 5.2, and expanded high-quality codec support.
+Sennheiser updated its CX line with the Sennheiser CX Plus True Wireless, which features active noise canceling, a similar design to the CX True Wireless, Bluetooth 5.2, and expanded high-quality codec support.
 The headset costs less than the MOMENTUM True Wireless 2 at $179 USD.

 If you’re looking for true wireless earbuds that last a long time and you don’t need ANC, the Samsung Galaxy Buds Plus is a perennial favorite.
 These earbuds can handle almost 12 hours of playback on a single charge, and they’re a couple of models behind, so finding a discount shouldn’t be hard.
 If you like Samsung products and want something that falls between the Buds Plus and Buds Pro, look into the Samsung Galaxy Buds 2.